BVR198/Machine_Learning_Specialization/README.md

 ## Recall or Sensitivity or True Positive Rate

-I have a curiocity to Measure the ability of the modal to predict the correct positive class
+I have a curiosity to "Measure the ability of the modal to predict the correct positive class"

             predicted class           Actual positive class